aurovrata/post-my-contact-form-7/README.txt

 = 4.0.5 =
 * added helper for admin hook 'cf7_2_post_register_post_{$post_type}' = 4.0.4 =
-* fix a bug which prevents mapped titles from being saevd when files are also mapped.
+* fix a bug which prevents mapped titles from being saved when files are also mapped.
 = 4.0.3 =
 * load form data directly in inline script if post2CF7FormData fn not loaded.
 = 4.0.2 =